bitfwdcommunity/KoalaDAO/Joey_README.md

 - [Jenny Jinkjonk 🦆⏩🌈](twitter.com/notjingjing)

 ### Governance
-At the initial phase, the Eucalyptus tree committee will hold majority reputatoin and will oversee the operation of the #KoalaDAO until there's momentum and the culture is healthy enough.
-Past that point hopefully the reputation will evolve dynamically to reflect the contributors impact, merit and accountability.

 The #KoalaDAO will have initial stakeholders from the following 4 groups
 1. Community - the early joeys